Funding of science: Methodology to measure science funding

 The guidelines for R&D data collections are laid down in the Frascati Manual published by the OECD.
-In the publication, R&D denotes three type of activity: basic research, applied research and experimental development.
-This definition does not cover innovation but it may feed into the innovative process.
-Business sector innovation has a dedicated OECD manual.
+In the publication, R&D denotes three types of activities: basic research, applied research, and experimental development.
+This definition does not cover innovation, but it may feed into the innovative process.
+Additionally, the business sector innovation has a dedicated OECD manual.

-The most frequently used measurement for R&D is Gross domestic expenditure on R&D (GERD).
+The most frequently used measurement for R&D is gross domestic expenditure on research and development (GERD).
 GERD is often represented in GERD-to-GDP ratios, as it allows for easier comparisons between countries.
 The data collection for GERD is based on reporting by performers.
-GERD differentiates according to the funding sector (business, enterprise, government, higher education, private non-profit, rest of the world) and the sector of performance (all funding sectors with the exception of rest of the world as GERD only measures activity within the territory of a country).
-The two may coincide for example when government funds government performed R&D.
+GERD differentiates according to the funding sector (business, enterprise, government, higher education, private non-profit, rest of the world) and the sector of performance (all funding sectors with the exception of rest of the world, as GERD only measures activity within the territory of a country).
+The two may coincide, for example, when the government funds government-performed R&D.

-Government funded science also may be measured by the Government budget appropriations and outlays for R&D (GBAORD/ GBARD).
+Government funded science may also be measured by the Government budget appropriations and outlays for R&D (GBAORD/ GBARD).
 GBARD is a funder-based method, it denotes what governments committed to R&D (even if final payment might be different).
 GERD-source of funding-government and GBARD are not directly comparable.
 On data collection, GERD is performer based, GBARD is funder.
 The level of government considered also differs: GERD may include spending by all levels of the government (federal – state – local), whereas GBARD excludes the local level and often lacks state level data.
 On geographic coverage, GERD takes into account performance within the territory of a country whereas GBARD also payments to the Rest of the world.

-Comparisons on the effectiveness of both the different sources of funding and sectors of performance as well as their interplay have been made.
+Furthermore, several comparisons on the effectiveness of both the different sources of funding and sectors of performance as well as their interplay have been made.
 The analysis often boils down to whether public and private finance show crowding-in or crowding-out patterns.